ibm-cloud-docs/vmwaresolutions/services/ocp_ordering.md

 # Ordering Red Hat OpenShift for VMware
 {: #ocp_ordering}

-You can include the {{site.data.keyword.redhat_openshift_full}} for VMware® service with a new VMware vCenter Server® instance or add the service to your existing instance.
+You can include the {{site.data.keyword.redhat_openshift_full}} for VMware® service with a new {{site.data.keyword.vcf-auto}} instance or add the service to your existing instance.

 ## Considerations when you install Red Hat OpenShift for VMware
 {: #ocp_overview-consid-install}